openvinotoolkit/training_extensions/releases/v1.0.0/_sources/guide/get_started/quick_start_guide/installation.rst.txt

 Prerequisites
 **************

-The current version of OpenVINO™ Training Extensions was tested under the following environment:
+The current version of OpenVINO™ Training Extensions was tested in the following environment:

 - Ubuntu 20.04
 - Python 3.8.x